mpmorgan94/EquationParserAndSolver/README.md

 To compile, type "make"

-Takes in a file as a command line arguent
+Takes in a file as a command line arg

 Example: "make", then "./output.out input1.txt"